 So we can’t go to heaven at the point of death, because 1) we haven’t been judged, and 2) heaven isn’t ready for us yet.

 The Last Judgment is on the last day, because it wouldn’t be fair otherwise.
 I know a man who overheard his relatives talking about a family member who was on the other side of the country at the time.
 He told them that that person was a child molester.
 They were shocked that he would say such a thing.
-Now imagine that this is a hell-worthy sin and that he died at that moment.
+Now imagine that saying such a thing is a hell-worthy sin and that he died at that moment.
 He would go to hell by popular understanding.
-However, ten years later, the truth came out and it turned out that what he said was not a slur, but a shrewd deduction from what they had said.
+However, ten years later, the truth came out and it turned out that what he said was not a slur, but a shrewd deduction from what they had said, and a sober warning that they should have heeded.
 If he died at that moment, he’d go to heaven by popular understanding.

 I’d rather be judged later than sooner.